k8hertweck/2021-03-02-ttt-online-NNLM/index.md

 <p>
   Please see <a href="{{ site.training_site }}">this site</a> for course materials.
   Note the example schedule shown there represents a workshop spread across two full days;
-  our modified schedule for four half days is tentatively set as follows:
+  our modified schedule for four half days is tentatively set as follows (times in PST):
 </p>